 It’s also a good idea to be familiar with the general MCAT testing day protocol, from check-in to post-testing.
 Be prepared, for example, to show a government-issued photo ID, to undergo any number of security procedures, to read and sign your MCAT examinee agreement, and to keep the contents of the exam 100% confidential after you’ve completed it.

 So, there you have it.
-There is clearly an enormous amount of content on the MCAT, and you can read more about all things exam-related in the MCAT Essentials for Testing Year 2018 guidebook, but hopefully this is a helpful guide to one of the most exciting tests out there to take.
+There is clearly an enormous amount of content on the MCAT, so but hopefully this is a helpful guide to one of the most exciting tests out there to take.
 Happy studying!